MicrosoftDocs/power-platform/power-platform/guidance/adoption/support-strategy-makers.md

 | ![Type 6.](media/support-6.png  "Type 6") | **[Partner support (external)](https://powerapps.microsoft.com/partners/)** can complement your internal support offering, and provide training to your makers or handle complex queries from your makers. |
 | ![Type 7.](media/support-7.png  "Type 7") | **[Community support (external)](https://powerusers.microsoft.com/)** can help get answers directly from other users. |

-Each of the types of internal user support introduced above are described in further detail in this article.
+Each type of internal user support introduced above are described in further detail in this article.

 ## Team-assisted support